BrandonPCollins/project-5-bookshop/README.md

 Testing was accomplished manually via continuous and determined experimentation of functionality on both Desktop and Mobile Phone.

+### Manual Testing

+The site was tested by using various web browsers including Google Chrome, Edge, and Firefox.
+Likewise, the site was viewed on various devices such as desktops, laptops, smartphones and tablets.
+In order to confirm the successful implementation of the User Stories manual testing was accomplished.

+### User Stories Testing

+i)

+ii)

+iii)

+iv)

+v)

+vi)

+vii)

+viii)

+ix)

+x)

+xi)

+xii)

+xii)

+xiv)

+xv)

 ### W3C Validator